 Hexagonal Boron Nitride (hBN) is a unique material that has a wide range of industrial applications.
 One common uses of this material is high-temperature nozzles in molten metal applications.

-- Easy prototyping – Because hBN is machinable there are no tooling charges and small prototype runs can be made efficently.
+Easy prototyping – Because hBN is machinable there are no tooling charges and small prototype runs can be made efficiently.
 This allows for easy development of different designs for different operating conditions.

 If you have any questions or would like to learn more about hBN nozzles, please do not hesitate to contact us.

 This post was written by Steve Lyle.
 Steve has a BS in Ceramic Science from Penn State and over 35 years of experience working with BN products at Carborundum/Saint Gobain.